 But this is far from the only reason to choose Calabria for your getaway, as its interior is an unspoilt picture of rolling hills and quaint villages, while the cities and towns are home to many fascinating historical sites – so there’s something for everyone.

-In case you need more convincing, I’ve singled out a few of the region’s top attractions to visit.
+In case you need more convincing, we’ve singled out a few of the region’s top attractions to visit.

 National Museum of Reggio Calabria